mrksohag/jquery-form-validation/README.md

             },
             mobile: {
                 notEmpty: {
-                    message: "The password field is required"
+                    message: "The Mobile no field is required" },
-                },
                 mobile: {
                     message: "The Mobile no must be valid!",